dtbrough/gym_class_booking/README.md

 4. Conform that booking has been made and add an event to calendar.

 Idea List:
-1. Create GUI (tKinter) for easy user interaction.
+1. Create GUI (Tkinter) for easy user interaction.
 2. Select city from menu list.
 3. Select classes from menu list.